funcool/rumext/README.md

 #### deref

-This is a custom hook, alternative to `mf/wrap-reactive` & `mf/react`.
+This is a custom hook, alternative to `mf/reactive` mixin on class components.

 The purpose of this hook is reactivelly rerender component on a reference (atom-like object) changes.

 Example: